"As Good As It Gets!" Recipe

 - it's easy to make

 - For those of you who don't cook with fennel much, you don't know what you are missing.
-Foeniculum Vulgare may not the prettiest vegetable around but it does have an incredible sweet delicate flavor.
-It is often confused with "sweet anise" but has a much milder taste.
-When cooked, fennel's flavor mellows even more giving it a very subtle sweet licorice flavor.
+Foeniculum Vulgare may not be the prettiest vegetable, but it has an incredibly sweet, delicate flavor.
+It is often confused with "sweet anise" but has a milder taste.
+Fennel's flavor mellows even more when cooked, giving it a very subtle, sweet licorice flavor.

-This recipe uses a tender cut of fish, browns it, and cooks it relatively quickly in a covered pan with some fennel flavored broth.
+Braising is a time-honored cooking method that yields dishes of exceptional flavor, tenderness, and depth, making it a favorite among home cooks and professional chefs.
+This recipe uses a tender fish cut, browns it, and cooks it relatively quickly in a covered pan with fennel-flavored broth.

 Braised Chilean Sea Bass Recipe